krmarshall/TotalWarhammerDataParser/README.md

 magick .\example\${f} -gravity Center mask.png -compose CopyOpacity -composite -trim -transparent Black .\out\${f}
 }

+Alternatively use xnconvert actions preset if imagemagick results are wonky.

 ## Adding a mod

 - Add relevant robocopies in the copySource.bat
 - Create new extract lists such as ./extractLists/sfo2.js
 - Use rpfm to check loc table names and map them to their vanilla counterparts